 Typical Behavior & Temperament

 These rabbits are usually pretty friendly and family-oriented.
 They were bred to be family pets, so they are typically great as pets.
-They are known as “no-kick bunnies,” which describes their temperament quite well.
+They are known as “no-kick bunnies,” which describes the Jersey wooly rabbit temperament quite well.
 They are gentle and docile.
 They don’t tend to bite or kick, though they will still defend themselves if they feel threatened.
 They are usually quite docile.

 They can be a good option for families with small children, mostly because they are easy to handle.
 However, small children will need supervision around them, as these small rabbits are easily injured.
 Overall, they are very affectionate with children and adults alike.